 Apparel: The overall system

 These four layers are usually sufficient for most people, but if you tend to be colder bring one extra medium-layer that would be ideal for extra warmth around camp, such as a vest.
 When deciding what to pack, remember to bring enough clothes and accessories to ensure your safety and comfort, while not over-burdening yourself with items you probably won’t use.
-Ascent Outdoors and Mountain Madness can help guide your purchases and layering strategy.
+Ascent Outdoors can help guide your purchases and layering strategy.

 - Base layer: manages moisture and wicks perspiration away from your skin. ( Capilene, Merino Wool)